ajmendez/PyMix/README.rst

     If you wish to pull down the github version you can use pip:

         pip install git+https://github.com/ajmendez/PyMix.git

+    It is now part of pypi:

+        pip install pymix

     After the installation is completed I would recommend to run mixtureunittests.py to check whether everything is in order.